10up/Engineering-Best-Practices/Introduction.md

 > "Keep it simple."

 While our solutions are far from simple, we want our code, tools, processes, systems, and practices to be as simple as possible.
-Simplicity facilitates collaboration as their is a lower barrier of entry.
+Simplicity facilitates collaboration as there is a lower barrier of entry.
 This goes for things like PHP code design patterns as well as workflow.
-We discourage practices such as writing extra levels of code abstraction (wrapping existing API's).
+We discourage practices such as writing extra levels of code abstraction (wrapping existing API's) as they complicate debugging and add another component that needs to be maintained.